 Despite being three-dimensional, 3D elements are not any larger than 2D elements and do not weigh down the business’s overall design.

-In 2019, this trend will continue to evolve as designers combine 3D elements with other design approaches to create unforgettable graphics.
+It's likely that this trend will continue to evolve as designers combine 3D elements with other design approaches to create unforgettable graphics.

 13. Add Depth to Images